 Please join us for Worship.
 We would love to see you in church!

-Coffee will be ready at 9:20 AM.
+This sunday coffee will be ready at 9:20 AM, in the Parlor.

 ANNOUNCEMENTS: